Diary of a Wimpy Kid: The Meltdown: Plot

 On a hot day in January, Greg worries about climate change and how it will impact his life in the future.
 When he forgets about a social studies assignment, his mother punishes him by not allowing him to watch television or play video games.
 Greg is unable to play outside due to a rivalry between groups on his street: those who live on the straight Lower Surrey Street or the slanted Upper Surrey Street.
-The day after, his family unsuccessfully searches for their pet pig, which they acquired during the events of The Long Haul, who had escaped from obedience school.
+The day after, his family unsuccessfully searches for their pet pig who was acquired in The Long Haul, and had escaped from obedience school.

 Greg is frustrated at school when his classmates are unsanitary, and struggles with the cold weather.
-While walking to school, Greg is stopped by the Safety Patrol, an authoritative organization of only female students.
+While walking to school, Greg is stopped by the Safety Patrols, an authoritative organization of only female students.
 The students begin rioting at the school when they fear that they will be snowed in overnight, and are dismissed early.

 Greg and his friend Rowley take the bus of the rival Whirley Street, and are mistakenly blamed for having thrown a snowball at the bus driver.
 The two are kicked off the bus and dropped off near the woods, where they accidentally wander into the camp of the Mingo Kids, a savage group who live in the woods.
-However, Greg and Rowley are saved when they come across Greg's father.
+They run away frightened, but get lost in the woods by doing so.
+However, Greg and Rowley are eventually saved when they come across Greg's father, Frank Heffley.